 Our aim is to educate a new generation of leaders to serve and transform their communities and inspire sustainable livelihood.
 We believe children are the key to breaking long-standing generational poverty.
 Daylight is a school that brings together children from nomadic and rural backgrounds to help integrate these deeply divided communities.

 In northwestern Kenya, the nomadic peoples are a marginalized group who’s traditional lands were stolen and they were forced out into the desert where they roam the land searching for water and grazing pastures.

 Teenagers with AK-47s are taught to steal from rivaling tribes.
 Many children are killed in tribal fighting, die of starvation or see no alternative to a life of cattle stealing.
 Girls are often circumcised and sold into polygamous marriages.
 The nomadic people struggle to survive in the desert and because they lack formal education they struggle to integrate into mainstream Kenyan society.

 Daylight is seeking to educate these young people at our campus in a peaceful rural town called Kapenguria, on the southern border of the nomadic region.
 We also have a second campus in the desert village of Alale.

 Google Map of Kapenguria, Kenya where Daylight is located.
 The desert to the north is where the nomadic people reside.

 Daylight started in 2008 with 30 orphaned children and $250.
-We have grown over the last 9 years to two campuses with over 400 students from at-risk backgrounds.
-With support from international partners and local Kenyan volunteers and businesses who donate over 50% of our annual budget.
+We have grown over the last 10 years to two campuses with over 400 students from at-risk backgrounds.
+We have support from international partners and local Kenyan volunteers and businesses who donate over 50% of our annual budget.